TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 	(Projectile)
 	Ignores weapon precision.
 	Shoot an arrow in a way that it bends and curves around objects.
-	This attack ignores non-magical covers.
+	This attack ignores non-magical covers, as long as the target is in line of sight.

 ## Rapid Draw
 **Category:** Weapon attack